OpenOCL/openocl.github.io/get-started-42.md

 ### Matlab package installation and execution

-If you downloaded the Matlab package you are ready to go, just double click on the file and Matlab will install the packages as an Add-on.
+If you have downloaded the **Matlab package** you are ready to go, just double click on the file and Matlab will install the packages as an Add-on.
 Then type

 ```m